- Boards & Commissions

 - Contact Us

-With grant funding from the Michigan Department of Transportation (MDOT) and the Michigan Department of Natural Resources (MDNR), the Michigan Air Line Trailway Council is in the process of acquiring title to the former Coe Railroad corridor.
+With grant funding from the Michigan Department of Transportation (MDOT) and the Michigan Department of Natural Resources (MDNR), the Michigan Air Line Trailway Council acquired title to the former Coe Railroad corridor in February 2017.
 The Council is a cooperative effort of Commerce Township, the City of Wixom, and the City of Walled Lake in partnership with the State of Michigan and with Oakland County.

 The M-5 non-motorized bridge is scheduled to go out for construction bids in September 2017, begin construction around March 2018, and be completed around July 2018.
 The Michigan Air Line Trail is expected to be open to the public in Summer 2017, with significant improvements to the trail expected in Summer 2018.
 The intent is for the improved trail and the M-5 bridge to both be completed around the same time in Summer 2018.
 Commerce Township and the Michigan Air Line Trailway Council are excited about the non-motorized bridge over M-5 and its future as a proud gateway into Commerce Township.
 For more information, contact the Commerce Township Planning Department at (248) 960-7050.